Vietnam.vn - Nền tảng quảng bá Việt Nam

 Eating more fish helps limit saturated fat.
 Photo: Istock

 In addition, limit salt, sugar, animal fat, processed foods and alcohol.
-A heart-healthy diet is to choose lean meats and skinless poultry.
+A heart-healthy diet is to choose lean meat and skinless poultry.
 Limit cooking with tropical oils such as coconut oil, palm oil, palm kernel oil...
-Prioritize a diet that focuses on fish and nuts, and replace meat with legumes.
+Prioritize a diet that focuses on fish and nuts, and can replace meat with legumes.
 Increase the amount of fruits, vegetables and grains in your diet to help your body absorb fewer calories.

 Eat more fish: Eat at least 200-300g of unfried fish each week.
 Choose fatty or oily fish such as anchovies, herring, mackerel, black cod, salmon, sardines, bluefin tuna, white fish, striped bass and cobia, which are high in essential omega-3 fatty acids.